-4. Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? [x]YES []NO []Don't know 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? []YES [x]NO 6.
-Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? [x]YES []NO If you have answered yes, please describe below the changes which you have made: reconfigured back to original 2 bedroom layout (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? []YES [x]NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b Have you had replacement windows, doors, patio doors or double glazing installed in your property []YES [x]NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? []YES[]NO (ii) Did this work involve any changes to the window or door openings? []YES[]NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+5 Listed buildings To come and a serior of the serior of within any other to Yes Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special No architectural or historical interest)?
+Unknown 6 Alterations/additions/extensions a (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, Yes provision of an extra bath/shower room, toilet or bedroom)?
+No 1 ٠ If you have answered Yes, please describe below the changes which you have made: Unknown 1.74 (ii) Did you obtain planning permission, building warrant, completion Yes certificate and other consents for this work?
+No Unknown If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: - b Have you had replacement windows, doors, patio doors or double Yes 1 glazing installed in your property?
+Di- \ V The same have a grown and Van Indiana a grown than 2 are at large No If you have answered Yes, please answer the 3 questions below: Unknown (i) Were the replacements the same shape and type as the ones you replaced?
+Yes V No Unknown (ii) Did this work involve any changes to the window or door Yes openings?
+No No Unknown (iii) Please describe the changes made to the windows, doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+1 your solution of estate agent.